lassoid/active_fields/README.md

 active_value.customizable # `belongs_to` association with the associated Customizable

 # Attributes:
+active_value.value_meta # JSON column declaring the value.
+Consider using `value` instead

+# Methods:
-active_value.value # The stored value for this Active Value
+active_value.value # The value of this Active Value
 ```

 ### Customizable API